Executive Housekeeper: Job Description, Duties and Requirements

 Employment Outlook and Salary Information

-In 2012, the U.S. Bureau of Labor Statistics reported an annual average salary of $37,830 for first-line supervisors of housekeeping and janitorial workers, with those employed by the federal government bringing home the top wages.
-For the decade spanning 2010-2020, the BLS predicted slower than average employment growth of only 1% for this occupation.
+In 2013, the U.S. Bureau of Labor Statistics reported an annual average salary of $38,380 for first-line supervisors of housekeeping and janitorial workers, with those employed by the federal government bringing home the top wages.
+For the decade spanning 2012-2022, the BLS predicted employment growth of only 13% for this occupation.

 Related to Executive Housekeeper: Job Description, Duties and Requirements